-But when writing for Jean-Franços Laporte and his own constructions, it is something more then that he just knows this specific instrument well.
+But when writing for Jean-François Laporte and his own constructions, it is something more than that he just knows this specific instrument well.
 It’s not just a relationship as a musician can have with his or her instrument – like with a brother/sister/husband/wife – it’s actually his own children.
 So as the outside composer, you can never come as close to the instruments as he has done.
-That being said – for me personally the two pieces I have been writing for Laporte instruments has been two of the most interesting experiences I’ve had as a composer.
+That being said, for me personally the two pieces I have written for Laporte instruments were two of the most interesting experiences I’ve had as a composer.